About Us

 Board of Directors and Staff

 NYALT’s Board of Directors understands agriculture and the challenges farmers face because they are farmers themselves, or work with the farming community.
+Our board is volunteer-based and is fueled by each member’s dedication to the work of farmland conservation.

 Board